andrewchambers/cc/README.md

 Go applications run natively on windows/linux/mac with no effort, and are statically linked, so easy it's install.
 Building the compiler is fast and simple, and I plan for it to be "usb key ready" by simply copying the static binary to the desired location.

-It is extremely work in progress, and the test suite is the best idea of what currently works, though other features may be partially implemented.
+It is a work in progress, and the test suite is the best idea of what currently works, though other features may be partially implemented.

 It is heavily inspired by https://github.com/rui314/8cc as well as http://bellard.org/tcc/.